YongoDavid/DEMO-2024-NOVEMBER/README.md

 NOV 29
 New day , new grind
-Finally done with the responsive design for the Noel project(small and large screens).
+Finally done with the responsive design for the Noel project(small and large screens). i just need to do a few more tests , then submit it to Noel by saturday and get the gig.